8gears/n8n-helm-chart/README.md

 #      example.property.1: "value1"
 #      example.property.2: "value2"

-# Add additional templates.
-# In contrast to the resources field, these templates are not merged with the default metadata.labels map.
+# String extraManifests supports using variables directly within a string manifest.
-# The templates are rendered with the values.yaml file as the context.
+# Templates are rendered using the context defined in the values.yaml file, enabling dynamic and flexible content customization.
-templates: []
+extraTemplateManifests: []
 #  - |
 #    apiVersion: v1
 #    kind: ConfigMap